aframevr/aframe/docs/introduction/index.md

 ![A-Frame](https://cloud.githubusercontent.com/assets/674727/25392020/6f011d10-298c-11e7-845e-c3c5baebd14d.jpg)

 :a:-Frame is a web framework for building virtual reality (VR) experiences.
-Originally from Mozilla and largely maintained by the co-creators of A-Frame within [Supermedium](https://supermedium.com), A-Frame was developed to be an easy yet powerful way to develop VR content.
-As an [independent open source project][github], A-Frame has grown to be one of the [largest and most welcoming VR communities][community].

 A-Frame is based on top of HTML, making it simple to get started.
 But A-Frame is not just a 3D scene graph or a markup language; the core is a powerful entity-component framework that provides a declarative, extensible, and composable structure to [three.js].

+Originally conceived within Mozilla and now maintained by the co-creators of A-Frame within [Supermedium](https://supermedium.com), A-Frame was developed to be an easy yet powerful way to develop VR content.
+As an [independent open source project][github], A-Frame has grown to be one of the [largest VR communities][community].

-A-Frame supports most VR headsets such as Vive, Rift, Windows Mixed Reality, Daydream, GearVR, Cardboard, and can even be used for augmented reality.
+A-Frame supports most VR headsets such as Vive, Rift, Windows Mixed Reality, Daydream, GearVR, Cardboard, Oculus Go, and can even be used for augmented reality.
+Although A-Frame supports the whole spectrum, A-Frame aims to define fully immersive interactive VR experiences that go beyond basic 360&deg;
-Although A-Frame supports the whole spectrum, A-Frame aims to define fully immersive interactive VR experiences that go beyond basic 360&deg; content, making full use of positional tracking and controllers.
+content, making full use of positional tracking and controllers.

 <div class="docs-introduction-examples">
   <a href="https://supermedium.com/supercraft">